Livingstone Blue Bears football: 1931–1973: reclassification

-1974–present: Rise to fame
+1974–present

 In 1992, the 1892 football team was inducted into the Livingstone College Athletics Hall of Fame.

 In 1994, the Blue Bears hired Rudy Abrams, a Livingstone alumni, as their head coach.
 In 1997, he led them to an 8–2 (6–2) regular season record and a CIAA co-championship before losing in the inaugural Pioneer Bowl to Kentucky State, 30–26.
 In 1998, he led them to another CIAA co-championship with a 7–3 (6–2) regular season record before again losing in the Pioneer Bowl, this time to Tuckegee, 23–9.
 After the 1998 season, Abrams was hired to be the head football coach of the North Carolina Central Eagles, where he coached for four seasons before retiring in 2002.
 He finished his tenure at Livingstone with a 33–18–1 record.
 In 2005, Abrams was inducted into the Livingstone College Athletics Hall of Fame.

 In 2006, Tony Veal was inducted into the Livingstone College Athletics Hall of Fame.

 In 2019, both Charles Cooley and Michael Posey were inducted into the Livingstone College Athletics Hall of Fame.

 In 2020, Livingstone hired 1992 third overall pick, Sean Gilbert, as their new head football coach.
 His first season would be cancelled after the 2020 COVID-19 pandemic.
 In his second season (first full) as head coach, Gilbert finished with a 1–8 (1–5) record.